janiswalser/Tutorium_18-19/README.md

 	* ...

 4. **Inspiration**
-	They are not only based on Javascript, some inspirations are scripted with different languages - let yourself be inspired.
+	They aren't only based on Javascript, some inspirations are scripted in css.
 	* [swiss in CSS](https://swissincss.com/juni-festwochen-1959)
 	* ...